-Concentrations of Accounts Receivable and Revenues - The Company has recently commenced sales activities with a limited number of customers, accounts receivable and revenues.
-The Company may experience concentrations in both accounts receivable and revenues due to the timing of sales and collections of related payments.
+Concentrations of Accounts Receivable and Revenue - The Company has recently commenced sales activities with a limited number of customers.
+The Company may experience concentrations in both accounts receivable and revenue due to the timing of sales and collections of related payments.